dmorse/pscf/doc/user-man/compile-cmake.rst

     * Click the "Download ZIP" button near the upper right corner of that web page.
-On Mac OS X and most linux systems, this will create a subdirectory named pscf-master with your Downloads directory.
+On Mac OS X and most linux systems, this will create a subdirectory named pscf-master within your Downloads folder or directory.

     * Move the pscf-master/ directory into the pscf/ directory that you just created.